Italian Greyhound Breed Guide

 Italian Greyhound Lifespan

-The Italian Greyhound has a lifespan of 12-15 years.
+The Italian Greyhound life expectancy is 12-15 years.

 Popularity of an Italian Greyhound